kyverno/backstage-policy-reporter-plugin/plugins/policy-reporter/README.md

 yarn --cwd packages/app add @kyverno/backstage-plugin-policy-reporter
 ```

-Add the **EntityKyvernoPoliciesContent** component to the Entity routes in `packages/app/src/components/catalog/EntityPage.tsx`
+Add the desired policy-reporter component(s) to your Entity routes in `packages/app/src/components/catalog/EntityPage.tsx`
+Choose from the available components:

+- [EntityKyvernoPoliciesContent](/docs/component-setup.md#entitykyvernopoliciescontent) - Displays kyverno policies for an entity using the `kyverno` source
+- [EntityCustomPoliciesContent](/docs/component-setup.md#entitycustompoliciescontent) - Displays policy reports from a custom source

+For detailed setup instructions including screenshots, see the [Component Setup Guide](/docs/component-setup.md).

+#### EntityKyvernoPoliciesContent example

 ```diff